Book your Spring Early Bird Package now!

 Ivy Divider

 It’s basically impossible to start the college admissions process gradually.
 Practically from the moment you fill in the final SAT bubble, someone is asking you for something.
 Your guidance counselor wants a list of schools by Friday!
 Your dream school wants you to schedule a visit ASAP!
 Your favorite teacher is waiting for you to formally request a recommendation!
 No matter what the task, deadlines abound during the admissions process.
 While it’s important to keep track of all of them, none are more important than the actual application due dates.
-Unfortunately it’s not quite as straightforward as circling a few boxes in your date book (jk, we know you don’t have a date book), and many questions can arise as you begin to compile a list of deadlines.
-What is the difference between Early Decision and Early Action?
-Is there really an advantage to applying early?
-What does “rolling” admission actually mean?
-Fortunately, we’ve got answers!!
+Unfortunately it’s not quite as straightforward as circling a few boxes in your date book (jk, we know you don’t have a date book), and many questions can arise as you begin to compile a list of deadlines, like:

 Early Decision